 Bee Nutrition – for all seasons (includes sugar syrup, pollen, dry sugar, fondant or candy)

 Pest Management – IPM Strategies and organic options

-Beekeeping 301: Hands-on learning in a small-scale bee apiary.
-(2-3 hrs) Small classes to increase learning and contact with bees.
+Hands-on learning in a small-scale bee apiary Small classes to increase learning and contact with bees.
 This is the class for someone who has committed to keeping bees, is ready to get started, already has their hive and/or bees, needs a refresher course on what to do and when, or just wants some hands-on experience with working bees in the hive.
-You MUST have taken 101 and 201 or equivalent beekeeping class in order to be successful in this class AND to work with my hives.
-This is an advanced learning class and we won’t be able to repeat what you should already know from 101 and 102 above.
+You MUST have taken 101 or equivalent beekeeping class in order to be successful in this class AND to work with my hives.
+This is an advanced learning class and we won’t be able to repeat what you should already know from 101 class.
 This class is outside in full beesuits working directly with the bees.
 We will work with Top Bar hives and Langstroth hives, unless you only choose to learn one.